 - For the same reason as above, each player gets more touches on the ball and gets to work on their foot skills at a much higher rate than on a regular 11-a-side game.
-If the ball is not at your feet, because there are only 4 other team-mates you are still forced to be ultra focused on the play bc the ball can come back right at you at any moment.
+If the ball is not at your feet, because there are only four other teammates you are still forced to be ultra-focused on the play because the ball can come back right at you at any moment.

 - Players must make quick decisions to keep the ball in play.
 There is constant excitement as the game is more fast paced than regular soccer and often has higher scores keeping even the spectators more entertained.